-15 The 2012 tax deduction for internally-developed software is a function of the forecasted spend on internally-developed software in TY 2012.
+15 The 2012 tax deduction for internally-developed software is a function of the forecasted spend on internallydeveloped software in TY 2012.
 Spend data is forecasted by capital witnesses in the rate base module and the tax module pulls in the forecasted spend data from the rate base module.
 A formula error was discovered in the Results of Operations model that caused the TY 2012 forecast of internally-developed software to be understated.
-Because this error was discovered after the model's output was finalized, SCG will seek to correct this error in a subsequent submittal (e.g., errata).
+SCG has corrected the error, and the corrected tax deduction for internally-developed software is reflected in Table SCG-RGR-3-2 and my revised testimony.

-16 IRC Section 167(f) required capitalization of un-modified software purchased after August 10, 1993.
+16 IRC §167(f) required capitalization of un-modified software purchased after August 10, 1993.
 17 Supra.